Step-by-Step Instructions

 Materials:

-- Storage bins
+- Storage bins or boxes

 - Trash bags

-- Donation boxes
+- Donation bags

 -